-The gaming industry is highly regulated, and we must maintain our licenses and pay gaming taxes to continue our operations.
+The gaming industry is highly regulated.
+We must maintain our licenses and pay gaming taxes to continue our operations.
 Each of our casinos is subject to extensive regulation under the laws, rules, and regulations of the jurisdiction in which it is located.
 These laws, rules, and regulations generally concern the responsibility, financial stability, and character of the owners, managers, and persons with financial interests in the gaming operations and include, without limitation, the following conditions and restrictions:

-- Periodic license fees and taxes must be paid to state and local gaming authorities; - Certain officers, directors, key employees, and gaming employees are required to be licensed or otherwise approved by the gaming authorities; - Individuals who must be approved by the gaming authorities must submit comprehensive personal disclosure forms and undergo an extensive background investigation, the costs for which must be borne by the applicant; - Changes in any licensed or approved individuals must be reported to and/or approved by the relevant gaming authority; - Failure to timely file the required application forms by any individual required to be approved by the relevant gaming authority may result in that individual's denial and the gaming licensee may be required by the gaming authority to disassociate with that individual; and - If any individual is found unsuitable by a gaming authority, the gaming licensee is required to disassociate with that individual.
+- Periodic license fees and taxes must be paid to state and local gaming authorities; - Certain officers, directors, key employees, and gaming employees are required to be licensed or otherwise approved by the gaming authorities; - Individuals who must be approved by the gaming authorities must submit comprehensive personal disclosure forms and undergo an extensive background investigation; - Changes in any licensed or approved individuals must be reported to and/or approved by the relevant gaming authority; - Failure to timely file the required application forms by any individual required to be approved by the relevant gaming authority may result in that individual's denial and the gaming licensee may be required by the gaming authority to disassociate with that individual; and - If any individual is found unsuitable by a gaming authority, the gaming licensee is required to disassociate with that individual.